 If you want something simple yet functional, this slider meets those needs.

-It is not as sophisticated as other carousels but it does it job well.
-It also contains a couple of interesting options such as the one showing the pagination and the “show on full-screen” icon that can be quite useful for galleries.
+It is not as sophisticated as other carousels, but it does its job well.
+It also contains some interesting options such as the one showing the pagination and the “show on full-screen” icon that can be pretty useful for galleries.

 It also provides a way to add thumbnails to the main carousel and supports RTL navigation.
 And on top of that, it comes with some render functions so we can create our own renders for things like the navigation, the play/pause buttons or the items.